 1. SDG&E has alleged that the "market for interstate pipeline capacity in California is showing significant distortions."
 It suggests that the "real cost of interstate pipeline capacity serving California has risen to many multiples of the pipelines' [as billed rates]."
 SDG&E concludes that "the natural gas transportation and sales market to California is not workably competitive."

-As a result, SDG&E asks for emergency relief.
+Consequently, SDG&E asks for emergency relief.
 It asks that the Commission: (1) immediately suspend the ability of shippers to charge above the as-billed rates for the short-term release of capacity or short-term pipeline sales; (2) require sellers of gas to separately state the transportation and commodity components of bundled sales at the California border and points of interconnect between interstate pipelines and California LDCs in order to enforce a price cap on such transactions; and, in the alternative, (3) establish a cap mechanism on bundled sales into California at 150% of the sum of a reported average commodity sales price plus the as-billed rate for interstate transportation.

-2. SDG&E has not demonstrated the need for such extraordinary relief, that the Commission has sufficient authority to provide much of the relief requested, or that the relief requested will, in fact, remedy the alleged harm.
-In ENA's view, the relief sought is not justified by the allegations presented and, more important, the relief requested (at least the relief the Commission has authority to provide) will not significantly affect the pricing of natural gas delivered into California and may lead to shortages of gas in California if prices in that state alone are artificially regulated.
+SDG&E has not demonstrated (1) the need for such extraordinary relief, (2) that the Commission has sufficient authority to provide much of the relief requested, or (3) that the relief requested will, in fact, remedy the alleged harm.
+In ENA's view, the relief sought is not justified by the allegations presented and, more importantly, the relief requested (at least the relief the Commission has authority to provide) will not significantly affect the pricing of natural gas delivered into California and may lead to shortages of gas in California if prices in that state alone are artificially regulated.

-As the basis for its relief, SDG&E claims that the spot price of natural gas at the California border is over $50 per MMBtu, that spot prices in the southwestern U.S. basins are less than $10, and the "as-billed rates" of the interstate pipelines serving California are between $ .31 and $ .67 per MMBtu.
-It then reaches the conclusion that the cost of short-term pipeline capacity has been bid up above the pipelines' as-billed rates as a means of justifying reimposition of a short-term secondary market cap.
+2. As the basis for its relief, SDG&E claims that the spot price of natural gas at the California border is over $50 per MMBtu, that spot prices in the southwestern U.S. basins are less than $10, and the "as-billed rates" of the interstate pipelines serving California are between $ .31 and $ .67 per MMBtu.
+It then uses the conclusion that the cost of short-term pipeline capacity has been bid up above the pipelines' as-billed rates as a means of justifying reimposition of a short-term secondary market cap.

-3. Yet it is the missing information that speaks volumes.
+Yet it is the missing information that speaks volumes.
 For example, SDG&E does not discuss its own longer-term fixed price purchases, its storage withdrawals, or its financial hedge positions in comparison to its monthly spot purchases.
 Nor does SDG&E indicate whether it is selling gas into the market or how it is utilizing its own interstate capacity.
 Further, SDG&E has not indicated whether the capacity release transaction information posted by the interstate pipelines serving California reflects the short term release of capacity at rates above the maximum or whether there is a pricing distinction between the northern and southern California markets.

-Most important, SDG&E does it discuss any harm to SDG&E or any other LDC in California.
+Most importantly, SDG&E does not discuss any harm to SDG&E or any other LDC in California.
 LDCs generally purchase a mix of gas supplies at varying terms and price.
-Thus, it is unclear whether the pricing issues that SDG&E seeks to resolve are a result of the secondary capacity markets or of other factors, such as LDC purchasing practices and pricing that are beyond the Commission's purview, that clearly contribute to pricing at the California border or LDC city gates.
+Thus, it is unclear whether the pricing issues that SDG&E seeks to resolve are a result of the secondary capacity markets or of other factors, such as LDC purchasing practices and pricing that are beyond the Commission's purview, yet clearly contribute to pricing at the California border or LDC city gates.
 At minimum, SDG&E has shown no direct correlation between the recent lifting of secondary market price caps in Order No. 637 and the current spot market prices in California.